Where’s Jack? Why We Chose to Re-home Our Dog

 I’ve been getting sporadic messages from people throughout the past few months asking “Where’s Jack?” or “How’s Jack handling having a new baby in the house?”
 In case you’re new around here, Jack is our black, puggle mix that we rescued when he was a few months old back in 2008.
-He celebrated his 10th birthday in early January of this year.

 Honestly, I debated not sharing what happened to Jack, because I know how passionate some people are about pets.
-But I realized the there are others out there who’ve probably been in our same situation, or perhaps others could learn from our experience and take steps to prevent what transpired for us.
+But I realized there are others out there who’ve probably been in our same situation, or perhaps others could learn from our experience and take steps to prevent what transpired for us.

 When Owen came into the mix in 2014, Jack was fine– until Owen became mobile.
 And things seemed to get worse the older Owen got.
 Jack’s anxiety ramped up, and it’s like he was trying to compete with Owen now that Owen was bigger.
 Jack would try to get between us and Owen when we were playing with Owen on the floor.
 He would growl at Owen from time to time but it was more of a low-key “leave me alone” growl.
 It broke our hearts because Owen loved him so much and always wanted to play with him.